savashn/ecewo/README.md

 <hr />

-### Minimalist and easy-to-use web framework for C — inspired by [Express.js](https://expressjs.com/).
+# Effective C Entity for Web Operations

-So it’s really simple, but in a C kind of way.
+Inspired by [Express.js](https://expressjs.com/).
+So it’s minimalist and really easy-to-use, but in a C kind of way.

 <hr />

 > **This is a hobby project that I'm developing to improve my programming skills.
 So it might not be production-ready yet, and it doesn't have to be.
 See [FAQ](https://ecewo.vercel.app/docs/faq).**

-### Table of Contents
+## Table of Contents

 - [Quick Start](#quick-start)
 - [Out of The Box Features](#out-of-the-box-features)